 Candidates for election as a port district commissioner file nominating petitions which include signatures of at least five (5) qualified electors from the district.
 The Declaration of Candidacy and Petitions of Candidacy forms are available from and filed with the county clerk of the county in which the district is situated.
 The nomination must be filed not later than 5:00 p.m. on the ninth Friday preceding the election.
-(34-1404, 70-1202, 70-1212, Idaho Code; see Election Consolidation Calendar for dates)
+(34-1404, 70-1202, 70-1212, Idaho Code; see Election Consolidation Calendar for dates) Who is responsible for administration of the election?

 The county clerk administers district elections in accordance with the provisions of Title 34, Chapter 14, Idaho Code.
 The County Clerk shall appoint judges, give notice of election by publication, and arrange such other details in connection therewith.
-(34-1401, 70-1210, Idaho Code)
+(34-1401, 34-1406, 70-1210, Idaho Code) Are write-in candidates allowed?

 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the county clerk not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the county clerk not less than the eighth Friday before the election.
 Declaration of Intent forms can be obtained from the County Clerk's Election Office.
-(34-1407, 70-1212 Idaho Code)
+(34-1407, 70-1212 Idaho Code) What if only one candidate files?

-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that only one (1) qualified candidate has been nominated for a commissioner position, no election will be held.
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that there is only one (1) qualified regular or write-in candidate for a commissioner position, no election will be held.
 The port commission shall declare such candidate elected as a commissioner and the secretary of the commission shall immediately make and deliver to such person a certificate of election.
-(34-1407, 70-1212, Idaho Code)
+(34-1407, 70-1212, Idaho Code) Is absentee voting allowed?